nicholaswilde/recipes/docs/reference/tips.md

 ### :onion: Onions

-Onions should be sautéed first to carmelize them and bring out the sweetness, about 5 minutes.
+Onions should be sautéed first to caramelize them and bring out the sweetness, about 5 minutes.

 ### :garlic: Garlic